NMI Frequently Asked Questions

 Registration deadline for online courses.

-It is recommended that you register for a course as soon as possible, to avoid the course being closed.
+- It is recommended that you register for a course as soon as possible, to avoid the course being closed or cancelled for low attendance.
 Many courses offer a discount if registered more than two weeks prior.

-- All ONLINE users must register 3 business days prior to the course start date.
-Most online courses start on a Monday, the last day to register is the Wednesday prior.
-Online courses require an ASURITE ID (username for Canvas) to participate in the course.
-All registrations links will collect information to either create an ASURITE ID or search for an already existing ID.
-There will be no late enrollments for users without a working ASURITE ID and password.
+- All participants must register 3 business days prior to a course start date.
+Most courses begin on a Monday, with the last day to register being the Friday prior.
+All online Canvas courses require an ASURITE ID (username for Canvas) to participate in the course.
+Registration links collect information to either create an ASURITE ID or search for an already existing ID.
+There are no late enrollments for users without a working ASURITE ID and password.